pth2020/pth2020/README.md

 <h2> About me </h2>

 Hello!
 My name is Paulos Tesfazghi.
-I am a self-directed and motivated software engineer with mathematics, statistsics and computing background.
+I am a passionate and self-motivated software engineer with mathematics, statistsics and computing background.
 I completed a software engineering bootcamp course that has ultimately helped me to become proficient in python, git, github and software development.
 I am now learning Django web framework to go along with my python skills to becoming a well-rounded web developer.